Issues and History

 The Clean Water Coalition of Indian River County (CWC) has a rich history of successful initiatives that have significantly contributed to environmental protection and education.
 Our key achievements include:

-6. Habitat Restoration: Played a pivotal role in restoring native salt marsh habitat at Riverside Park and supported a native garden project at the Board of County Commissioners building.
+Habitat Restoration: Played a pivotal role in restoring native salt marsh habitat at Riverside Park and supported native garden projects at the Board of County Commissioners building.

 These initiatives reflect CWC's unwavering commitment to environmental advocacy, community engagement, and effective policy influence, making a lasting impact on Indian River County's waterways and natural habitats.